tldr-pages/tldr/pages/common/plocate.md

 - Look for a file by its exact filename (a pattern containing no globbing characters is interpreted as `*pattern*`):

 `plocate */{{filename}}`

-- Recompute the database (to find recently added files):

-`sudo updatedb`